-New landscapes, by law, are now much more water-efficient and are required to adhere to the Landscape Development Requirements and Policies (LDRP) and Bay-Friendly Landscaping practices.
-Bay-Friendly Landscape plantings don't require as much water, avoid need for regular pruning, and use far less pesticides.
+New landscapes, by law, are now much more water-efficient and are required to adhere to the Landscape Development Requirements and Policies (LDRP) and landscaping practices.
+Sustainable landscape plantings don't require as much water, avoid need for regular pruning, and use far less pesticides.
 The results are beautiful water-efficient landscapes that are easier to maintain.

 Fremont residents can easily convert their existing gardens into water-efficient landscapes by considering the following practices.

 Compost & Sheet-MulchSheet mulching enriches soil, establishes a new garden area, and helps you to remove your lawn without using grass-killing chemicals.
 The first step to sheet mulching is using a biodegradable weed barrier such as recycled cardboard on top of the area you plan to convert.
 Compost and mulch is layered on top of this.
 Trees, shrubs, perennials and annuals can then be planted directly through the sheet mulch.
 Learn more about composting and sheet mulching from StopWaste.